McCook Army Air Field: History

 McCook AAF was one of eleven United States Army Air Forces training bases in Nebraska during World War II.
 The 2100 acre base included three 150 by 7500 ft concrete runways, five hangars, and barracks for 5,000 men.
 It operated with three divisions: Base Services (hospital, chapel, theater, band, gymnasium, fire station, post office, photo lab, library, and military police); Maintenance and Supply (air service groups, post engineers, machine shop, warehouses); and Training (celestial navigation, gunnery and bombing, communications, radar, and aircraft maintenance).
 Approximately 110 buildings and structures were constructed.

 The airfield was activated on 1 April 1943, under the command of Second Air Force Headquarters, Colorado Springs, Colorado.
 The host unit at the airfield was the 520th Operational Training Unit as part of Air Technical Service Command.
 The 520th was assigned to the 16th Bombardment Operational Training Wing (August 1943 - March 1944), then transferred to the 17th Bombardment Training Wing in March 1944 for B-29 training.

+The base itself was maintained by the 4506th Army Air Force Base Unit commanded by Lt.
+Colonel A.S.
+Penniston.

 McCook provided final training of heavy bomber crews for the B-17 Flying Fortress, Consolidated B-24 Liberator and Boeing B-29 Super Fortress.
 Some 15,000 servicemen and 500 civilians were stationed at McCook.
 Bomber crew members received final proficiency training at the field before deployment in North Africa, Europe, and Pacific Theater of Operations.

 Among the bomb groups trained at McCook were elements of the 8th, 15th, and 20th Air Forces.
 These bomb groups saw combat in the European, Mediterranean, and Pacific Theaters.

 The following USAAF Groups were stationed at McCook: